 Company law requires the Directors to prepare the Company's financial statements for each financial year.
-Under that law the Directors have elected to prepare the financial statements in accordance with UK-adopted international standards.
+Under that law the Directors have elected to prepare the financial statements in accordance with International Financial Reporting Standards (IFRS) as adopted for use in the European Union.
 Under Company law the Directors must not approve the financial statements unless they are satisfied that they give a true and fair view of the state of affairs of the Company and of the profit or loss of the Company for that period.
 In preparing these financial statements, the Directors are required to:

-- · select suitable accounting policies and then apply them consistently; - make judgements and accounting estimates that are reasonable and prudent; - state whether they have been prepared in accordance with IFRS as adopted by the European Union; - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Company will continue in business.
+- select suitable accounting policies and then apply them consistently; - make judgements and accounting estimates that are reasonable and prudent; - state whether they have been prepared in accordance with IFRS as adopted by the European Union; - prepare the financial statements on the going concern basis unless it is inappropriate to presume that the Company will continue in business.